ryukau/VSTPlugins/README.md

 - [Uhhyou Plugins (Documentation)](https://ryukau.github.io/VSTPlugins/)

-The plugins are available at [release page](https://github.com/ryukau/VSTPlugins/releases) (github.com).
+The plugins are available at [release page](https://github.com/ryukau/VSTPlugins/releases).
+To install from a zip package, refer to [a section on the manual](https://ryukau.github.io/VSTPlugins/manual/SevenDelay/SevenDelay_en.html#installation).

-- `UhhyouPlugins*.zip` contains everything.
+- `UhhyouPlugins*.zip` contains everything. (`*` is a wildcard character.)
 - Other zip files are individual plugins.

-To install from a zip package, refer to [a section on the manual](https://ryukau.github.io/VSTPlugins/manual/SevenDelay/SevenDelay_en.html#installation) (`docs/manual/common/contact_installation_guiconfig_*.md`).
+To build from the source code, refer to [./build_instruction.md](https://github.com/ryukau/VSTPlugins/blob/master/build_instruction.md).

-To build, refer to [./build_instruction.md](https://github.com/ryukau/VSTPlugins/blob/master/build_instruction.md).
+## Contacts

-To report a bug, open an [issue](https://github.com/ryukau/VSTPlugins/issues) (github.com).
+To report a bug, open an [issue](https://github.com/ryukau/VSTPlugins/issues).

-Questions, suggestions, usage tips, and for anything else, feel free to open [dicussion](https://github.com/ryukau/VSTPlugins/discussions) (github.com).
+Questions, suggestions, usage tips, and for anything else, feel free to open [dicussion](https://github.com/ryukau/VSTPlugins/discussions).

 You can fund the development via [paypal.me/ryukau](https://www.paypal.com/paypalme/ryukau).